rogvc/wslbridge/README.md

 4. Remove previously added firewall rules
 5. Add new Firewall Rules

 Some of the steps require an elevated (with administrator rights) terminal window to work.
-The script will automatically prompt the user to open an elevated PowerShell window if the current one isn't elevated.
+If you're uncomfortable with the idea of running this file (and with the multiple warnings that Windows gives you about running script files downloaded from the web, it wouldn't surprise me if you are), feel free to look through the file and learn exactly what the script is doing.
+That being said, the script will automatically prompt the user to open an elevated PowerShell window if the current one isn't elevated.

 ## How to set it up: